-Child Protection Policy & Procedure
+6.4 Child Protection Policy & Procedure

-- 1. We will make sure the safeguarding policies & procedures in the School are always effective and comply with the law.
-This will include a Child Protection Policy which is reviewed at least annually and is made available publicly on the School's website. - 2.
-The School's Child Protection Policy will: - Reflect the whole school approach to child-on-child abuse reflects reporting systems; - Describe procedures which are in accordance with government guidance; - Refer to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners (and use the WSCC schools safeguarding guidebook, 2022/23, to assist the School to respond to concerns within the local context); - Include policies as reflected elsewhere in Part two of KCSiE 2023 where appropriate, reflects serious violence; - Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+- 1. We will make sure the safeguarding policies & procedures in the school are always effective and comply with the law.
+This will include a Child Protection Policy which is reviewed at least annually and is made available publicly, either on-line or by other means. - 2.
+We will make our child protection policy: - Reflect the whole school/college approach to child-on-child abuse reflects reporting systems - Describes procedures which are in accordance with government guidance; - Refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; (And use the WSCC schools safeguarding guidebook, 2023/24, to assist our school respond to concerns within the local context.) - Includes policies as reflected elsewhere in Part two of KCSiE 2023 where appropriate, reflects serious violence. - Is reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt;

-Attendance Policy & Safeguarding
+6.5 Attendance Policy & Safeguarding

-- 1. The School's Attendance Policy puts in place appropriate safeguarding responses for children who do not attend or go missing during the school day or who are children absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future. - 2.
-Where reasonably possible, the School will hold more than one emergency contact number for each pupil.
-This goes beyond the legal minimum, but we recognise that it is good practice for the School to have additional options to make contact with a responsible adult when a child goes missing from education, or who does not attend or goes missing from School, is also identified as a welfare and/or safeguarding concern. ^{2 3} - 3.
-The School will always take immediate steps to safeguard a vulnerable child.
-For example, an inability to make contact with a parent/carer despite immediate and repeated efforts will not impede urgent safeguarding action, for example calling the police for a child who is at risk and has gone missing during the school day.
+- A policy which puts in place appropriate safeguarding responses to children who do not attend or go missing during the school day or who are children absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future. - 2.
+Where reasonably possible, our school will hold more than one emergency contact number for each pupil or student.
+This goes beyond the legal minimum, but we recognise that it is good practice for our school to have additional options to make contact with a responsible adult when a child goes missing from education, or who does not attend or goes missing from school, is also identified as a welfare and/or safeguarding concern. - 3.
+Our school will always take immediate steps to safeguard a vulnerable child.
+For example, an inability to contact a parent / carer despite immediate and repeated efforts will not impede urgent safeguarding action, for example calling the police for a child who is at risk and has gone missing during the school day. - 4.
+Ensuring we follow the correct procedures outlined in this policy when removing a pupil from roll, or adding a pupil to our roll, at non-standard transition points.